cmhh/seasadj/README.md

 ### Working folder (`spc` and `mta` files)

 A common way of working with X13-ARIMA-SEATS is to store a collection of time series and specifications in a single working directory, and run a batch adjustment using a `mta` file.
-While it probably isn't practical to anticipate every possible setup, a simple utility is provided which will import the contents of a workding directory and output a single JSON file for each `mta` file contained therein, provided the following conditions are met:
+While it probably isn't practical to anticipate every possible setup, a simple utility is provided which will import the contents of a working directory and output a single JSON file for each `mta` file contained therein, provided the following conditions are met:

 * there is one or more `mta` files in the root directory
 * there is one or more `spc` files in the root directory
-* all files referenced in the spc files are somewhere below the root directory.
+* all files referenced in the `spc` files are somewhere below the root directory.

 Given such a setup, one can then run: